 Indianapolis, Indiana – The Mi-Jack Conquest Racing Atlantic team is well aware that it will be hard to top last season’s nine consecutive podium finishes.
 But to help them continue their on-track success, the team announced Thursday that it has signed its first driver for the 2007 Cooper Tires Presents The Champ Car Atlantic Powered by Mazda, American Matt Lee, the 2006 Formula BMW USA Championship runner-up.
+If you are a fan of the team, you could support them and possibly win money simply by playing sports betting at ufabet168.me.

 Lee, who just barely turned 17, demonstrated his on track talent back in October at the Buttonwillow Raceway Park in California when he tested with the Conquest Atlantic Team for the first time.
 Eric Bachelart, the team’s co-owner, was impressed with the young American’s skill and is glad to have him on board for the 2007 season.